rcc-uchicago/cgsl-archive/prototype.md

 # Prototype

-**Create a searchable collection with video/annotation playback.**
+A proof-of-concept **discovery interface for annotated media** demonstrating how behavioral data collections could be interactively explored.

+The objective would be to develop an interface that enables sign/gesture researchers a way to interactively explore particular behavioral patterns within a collection of annotated media streams, with immediate playback.
+(This would be achieved by indexing typed annotations and the use of crossfilter/reductio for interactive filtering/aggregating.)

-By indexing the annotation associated with a video, you could enable searching of annotation codes or keywords in order to isolate instances within the overall collection that are of particular interest.
+By indexing the annotation associated with a video, you could enable interactive exploration of annotation codes or keywords in order to isolate behavioral instances within the overall collection that are of particular interest.
 By enabling linked playback at the timestamp of a given instance, a researcher could quickly view targeted behaviors.

-## Suggestions

-* focus on one clean, small, open collection
-* use a simple data model
-* use a simple authentication scheme (full access once authenticated)

 ## Resources